sales@effectrode.com

 https://www.effectrode.com/wp-content/uploads/2023/03/plucked_electric_guitar_string_12th_fret.wav

-The high frequency harmonic content is significantly lower than that of Derbyshire’s bass note suggesting that she wasn’t plucking the string in the middle, but was indeed giving it, “a good musical twang and played it with her thumb” as Dick Mills describes.
-Guitarists are well aware that the tone, or timbre, of a string changes depending where it’s played on the guitar neck; playing closer to the bridge creates more ‘bite’ and emphasises high frequency harmonic overtones.
-The plot in ‘grey’ represents a good twang of the string at the bridge and sound like this:
+The high frequency harmonic content is significantly lower than that of Derbyshire’s bass note.
+This suggests that she wasn’t plucking the string in the middle, but was indeed giving it, “a good musical twang and played it with her thumb” as Dick Mills describes.
+Guitarists are well aware that the tone, or timbre, of a string changes depending where it’s played on the guitar neck.
+Playing closer to the bridge creates more “bite” and emphasises high frequency harmonic overtones.
+The plot in “grey” represents a good twang of the string at the bridge and sound like this:

 https://www.effectrode.com/wp-content/uploads/2023/03/plucked_electric_guitar_string_bridge.wav

 Plucking near the bridge generates more pronounced overtones because it sets the string vibrating at higher resonant frequencies.
-But that 8th harmonic overtone is still too low; not only that, the 2nd, and especially the 3rd, are now stronger than the fundamental.
-Further, neither of the guitar string plucks sound like the Doctor Who bass note, and their frequency analysis confirms this.
-It seems we’re still missing some vital clue, some part of the process.
+The 8th harmonic is now much stronger, although still lower than the fundamental.
+And, the 2nd, and especially the 3rd harmonic, are very strong.
+The sound has that edgy, driving feel of the Doctor Who bassline, but it’s still missing something.

 Something must be supplying additional energy to accentuate the 8th harmonic, but what?
 Well, the harmonic content could have been manipulated electronically using analogue filters to boost gain, say in the region of the 4th and 8th harmonics.
-Or the sample could have been repitched by doubling the tape speed, rerecording it to create a pitched-shifted version—one octave higher—and then mixing back into the original.
-But the problem with all this electronic post-processing is that it adds noise.
+Or, the sample could have been repitched by doubling the tape speed, rerecording it to create a pitch-shifted version—one octave higher—and then mixing back into the original.
+But the problem with all this electronic post-processing is that it takes time and adds noise.

 Background Noise